rylanwan/Yellow_Taxi_Payment_Analysis/README.md

   - 🍻 Number of liquors vendors (bars, resturants...)

 #### Observation: There are positive correlations between the usage of credit cards and the number of trip count, median household income, educational degree level, and the number of liquor vendors.

+## Suggestion for policy makers and credit card companies:
+By doing feature impotantce task and regerssion anaysis, the level of educational degree plays the most important role in predicting the type of payment used in a yellow taxi trip.
+Therefore, government and credit card companies can promote the benefits of credit card and offer consultations in areas with low credit card usage rate.